Skip to content

 Evaluations and studies of Indigenous reform initiatives have identified aspects of good practice by governments needed to support the governance of Indigenous organisations.
 These include:

-• working with Indigenous Australians to better understand the complex nature of First Nation’s affairs, and ensure their voices are heard in decision-making, research and evaluation
+- working with Indigenous Australians to better understand the complex nature of Indigenous affairs, and ensure their voices are heard in decision-making, research and evaluation, and

 An evaluation of a community engagement strategy, applied across five districts in Perth, found that actively engaging Indigenous communities in decisions about their health care resulted in stronger relationships between community members and health services, improved health services that were more culturally appropriate, and increased access to, and trust in services (Durey et al. 2016).